-The environmental issues due to surfactants (biodegradability, eutrophication, toxicity, allergies) have led to increased research and development of novel Bio-surfactants.
+The environmental issues due to surfactants (lower potency of biodegradability, eutrophication, toxicity, allergies) have led to increased research and development of novel bio-based surfactants.

-These Biosurfactants have to respond to the need of using renewable bio-based raw materials that are less toxic, less irritating, biodegradable but still with sufficient performance and a cost level compatible with existing markets.
+These bio-based surfactants have to respond to the need of using renewable bio-based raw materials that are less toxic, less irritating, biodegradable but still with sufficient performance and a cost level compatible with existing markets.